If you’ve never made donut cakes in the air fryer before, you’re going to love how easy this is.

-They’re basically little cakes that taste like fresh donuts from a bakery.
-Soft and fluffy on the inside, coated in buttery cinnamon sugar on the outside.
+These little cakes taste just like the cinnamon sugar donuts you’d get from a bakery.
+Soft, warm, and completely coated in buttery cinnamon sugar goodness.

 Why You’ll Love This Recipe